mikejwhitehead/nutanix-container-presentation/README.md

 * [Multi-stage images](demo-admin-frontend/Dockerfile)
 * [Run multi-container applications with `docker-compose`](docker-compose.md)
 * [Deploy a containerized application to Kubernetes](kubernetes/README.md)

 ---

 ## Tutorials

 1. [Build, Push and Run a python flask application with docker](demo-admin-backend/README.md)
 2. [Add a React frontend to the application and run multiple containers with docker-compose](docker-compose.md)
 3. [Deploy the application to Kubernetes](kubernetes/README.md)

+---

+## Presentation

+You can view the terminal presentation by following [presentation/README.md](presentation/README.md)

+---

 ## Awesome Tools
 We also discussed these handy tools and references